-- The physical design of cases, covers, screen overlays, and camera attachments for iOS and iPadOS devices. - The specifications for hardware accessories using USB-C to interface with iOS and iPadOS devices. - The specifications for hardware accessories using the Bluetooth transport to communicate with iOS devices, iPadOS devices, watchOS devices, tvOS devices, and Mac computers. - The design of AC power adapters and battery packs for iOS devices, iPadOS devices, and AirPods. - The design of Qi wireless transmitters for iOS devices and AirPods. - The physical design of band accessories compatible with Apple Watch.
+- The physical design of cases, covers, screen overlays, and camera attachments for iOS and iPadOS devices. - The specifications for hardware accessories using USB-C to interface with iOS and iPadOS devices. - The specifications for hardware accessories using the Bluetooth transport to communicate with iOS devices, iPadOS devices, watchOS devices, tvOS devices, and Mac computers. - The design of AC power adapters and battery packs for iOS devices, iPadOS devices, and AirPods. - The design of Qi wireless transmitters for iOS devices and AirPods. - The physical design of band accessories compatible with Apple Watch. - The physical design of accessories compatible with Apple Vision Pro.

 These guidelines do not address other aspects of accessory communication.
-Instead, see the Apple MFi Licensing Program (page 23) and the Accessory Interface Specification (page 23).
+Instead, see the Apple MFi Licensing Program (page 24) and the Accessory Interface Specification (page 24).